fxamacker/cbor-fuzz/README.md

 # cbor-fuzz

+#### :warning: This project was deprecated and replaced by a private project to test [fxamacker/cbor](https://github.com/fxamacker/cbor) (years ago).
+The new fuzz tests are written to be more effective at detecting codec issues and uses fewer hardcoded initial corpus.

 cbor-fuzz performs coverage-guided fuzzing for a [CBOR library](https://github.com/fxamacker/cbor) (fxamacker/cbor).

 Input data for fuzzing is inside the corpus folder: